Names in the Neighborhood: Rogers School

 While searching for available property in northeast Seattle, the school district had plenty of pastures to choose from.
 The Eckstein site on NE 75th Street had been used as a pasture for decades, since the early 1900s, and was clear of other buildings.
 At the site of Wedgwood School on NE 85th Street, a large piece of property had only recently been sold to developer Albert Balch when the school district made a last-minute grab and appropriated it.

-House at 3010 NE 85th Street was moved off of the site of Wedgwood School.
+The Jones house at 3010 NE 85th Street was one of four houses moved off of the site of Wedgwood School.

 The site of John Rogers School